Efinix-Inc/zephyr-efinix/README.md

 -------------
 - You may want debugging capabilities for your project.
 Refer to the [Debugging Guide](docs/debugging.md) for more information.
 Resources
+- More Zephyr Rtos samples can be found at [Samples](https://docs.zephyrproject.org/latest/samples/index.html)
 ----------
 1. [Sapphire RISC-V SoC Hardware and Software User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=SAPPHIREUG)